Notfallkommunikation und Katastrophenschutz

 Devices for vehicles

 The combination of docking station plus satellite telephone or systems with data transmission and telephony are also available for emergency communications in vehicles.
-For example, with the Inmarsat Explorer 323 or the Iridium MissionLink 700, communication is also possible while driving.
+For example, with the Inmarsat Explorer 323 or the Iridium MissionLink 200 and 700, communication is also possible while driving.

 We are here to help!